 Pantothenate | Pantothenic acid | Vitamin B5

-Calcium pantothenate—the calcium salt of pantothenic acid—is used in dietary supplements, because it’s more stable than pantothenic acid.
+Calcium pantothenate—the calcium salt of pantothenic acid—is used in dietary supplements, because it’s shown to be more stable than pantothenic acid.

-Calcium pantothenate sourcing is focused on identifying and purchasing from a reputable supplier and ensuring it’s NON-GMO, gluten-free and vegan.
+Calcium pantothenate sourcing is focused on identifying and purchasing from a reputable supplier and ensuring it’s a NON-GMO, gluten-free and vegan ingredient.

-Vitamin B5 generally has a wide dosing range, however, we consider it to be subject to a dosing threshold (see Neurohacker Dosing Principles), which means, while more might be better within a range, increasing amounts beyond that range would be unlikely to add significant additional nutritional or functional benefits for most people.
+Vitamin B5 generally has a wide dosing range, however, from our interpretation of the research, we consider it to be subject to a dosing threshold (see Neurohacker Dosing Principles), which means, while more might be better within a range, increasing amounts beyond that is unlikely to add significant additional nutritional or functional benefits for most people.
 Our goal in formulating products is to make sure that pantothenic acid amounts will be within this threshold range, even if several of our products with vitamin B5 are used together.
-In general, we tend to dose vitamin B5 at higher amounts in formulations where it would be used to support neurotransmitter production, and lower levels when we are using it to complement a full B complex stack.
+In general, we tend to include a recommended dose of vitamin B5 at higher amounts in formulations where it would be used to support neurotransmitter production, and lower levels when we are using it to complement a full B complex stack.*

 A. G. Tahiliani, C. J. Beinlich, in Vitamins & Hormones, G. D. Aurbach, Ed.
 (Academic Press, 1991), vol. 46, pp. 165–228.

 R. Leonardi, Y.-M. Zhang, C. O. Rock, S. Jackowski, Prog.
 Lipid Res.
 44, 125–153 (2005).